amyx-umich/innovation-child-theme/src/styleguide/index.md

 # Accessibility

-<p class="lead">In addition to the accessibility features built into the theme's components, be sure to follow best practices for making your site more accessible.</p>
+<p class="lead">In addition to the accessibility features built into the theme's components, be sure to follow best practices for making your site more accessible. <i>this will be added to in more detail as they're worked out</i></p>

 * Structure your document properly.
 Use the right HTML tags for the job when marking up navigation, lists, links, controls, and so on.
 * Label everything.
 If a control or form element has no text label, add one.
 You can use the visibility classes to hide labels visually while maintaining accessibility.
 Use the alt attribute on all images to describe what they are.